-CIGNA LONG TERM DISABILITY SUM SETTLEMENT OFFERS
+CIGNA LONG TERM DISABILITY (LTD) LUMP SUM SETTLEMENT OFFERS

 CIGNA Disability Buyout Lawyers: Negotiate the Best Buyout with CIGNA Settlement Attorney.

 Life Insurance Company of North America (LINA) does business under the name CIGNA and frequently offers buyouts.
 However, more recently, they have been employing the company Lucens Group to handle many of their settlement offers to their claimants.
 CIGNA’s tactics are predictable and we have seen consistent low ball offers from CIGNA when it comes to settling claims.
 While other insurance companies will not make offers until a claimant has been receiving benefits for several years, CIGNA has been known to make offers to claimants within the first year of the claim.

 Such offers are rarely to your benefit and CIGNA may attempt to entice you with a promise to waive any potential overpayment that could result from a future award of SSDI benefits.
 The CIGNA representative may even attempt to convince you that no benefits will be payable beyond 24-months and that for this reason you should take the offer.
 While it can sometimes be true that your benefits will be limited to 24-months it is important to carefully consider any settlement offer by CIGNA and have an experienced Cigna Buyout Lawyer review the offer before making any life-changing decisions.

 I Received a Buyout Offer From CIGNA, What Now?